 It is a little sensitive in nature but I think it provides a unique insight into the humor and attitudes of the time.
-That and to be honest it is pretty amusing.

 The card refers to a report that German command told their troops that if they allowed themselves to be captured by New Zealand forces on the Western Front that they might risk being eaten.

 For my non-New Zealand readers, it is common knowledge that the indigenous Maori people of this country once practiced cannibalism.
 It is a controversial and sensitive subject which I doubt I’m qualified to wade into in detail.
 Historian Paul Moon tackled the subject in This Horrid Practise.
 I recommend his work as a starting point for anyone interested in contemporary views on New Zealand’s cannibal past.

 If the rumor is to be believed then it appears that German command may have spread word of Maori cannibalism to their troops, perhaps as an attempt to demonize the enemy or to discourage them from surrendering.
 New Zealand’s history of cannibalism was well known throughout the 19th century, although almost certainly misunderstood.
 If the spreading of the cannibalism rumor was a deliberate act of propaganda by the Germans then this card is evidence that it backfired and boosted the moral of New Zealanders in the trenches.

 Further evidence is this photograph as used on the cover of Matthew Wright’s history of the New Zealand Division on the Western Front.